Expressive-Tea/expresive-tea/README.md

 **Important!** Expressive Tea requires Node >= 6, Express >= 4, TypeScript >= 2.0 and the `experimentalDecorators`,
 `lib` compilation options in your `tsconfig.json` with the next configuration.

-Expressive Tea is not having any configuration of any Express Plugin or any database connection beside is built it on Express it is woking as **Bring Your Own Architecture**.
+Expressive Tea is woking as **Bring Your Own Architecture**, which means is not include any plugin or particular configuration for Express.

 ### Installation using Tea CLI